Degenerating hyperbolic surfaces and spectral gaps for large genus: Introduction

 \subsection{Acknowledgement}

+The authors would like to thank the anonymous referees for their careful reading and valuable comments for improving the quality of this paper.
 The first and second named author would like to thank Yuxin He, Yang Shen and Yuhao Xue for helpful discussions on this project.
 The first named author is partially supported by the NSFC grant No. $12171263$.
 The third named author is supported by NSF DMS-2041823.